 Today, God's ancient people have been regathered into the land in unbelief, but a faithful remnant will respond to the everlasting gospel and be spiritually revived at the end of the Tribulation period.
 They will awake and rise from the dead into life everlasting, and those who have insight will shine brightly like the brightness of the expanse of heaven, and those who lead many to righteousness, will sparkle like the stars forever and ever.
 Praise His holy name.

-Heavenly Father, thank You for all we can learn from the book of Daniel about the end times and the resurrection of the dead.
-Thank You that I have been saved by grace, through faith in Christ and that every member of the human race has the free will to trust in Jesus for the forgiveness of sins or to reject His offer of salvation.
-Thank You that anyone can be declared righteous - by faith and that Jesus is the resurrection and the life for He is the First-fruit from the dead.
-Protect Your people, Israel, I pray, and lift the partial blindness that has for so many centuries blinded Jewish men and women to the truth of the glorious gospel of grace in Christ Jesus our Lord.
-This I ask in His precious name, AMEN.
+Heavenly Father, thank You, for all I can learn from the book of Daniel about the end times and the resurrection of the dead.
+Thank You that I have been saved by grace, through faith in Christ and will not take part in the second death, the everlasting terror of the fires of hell.
+Thank You that anyone can be declared righteous by faith and that every member of the human race has to make their choice, either to trust in Jesus for the forgiveness of sins or to reject His offer of salvation.
+Give me boldness to proclaim Your gospel to the lost so that more people can choose to trust in Jesus and be saved.
+In Jesus' name, AMEN.